xak2000/nomad/website/source/docs/job-specification/template.html.md

 ---
 layout: "docs"
-page_title: "template Stanza - Job Specification"
+page_title: "template Block - Job Specification"
 sidebar_current: "docs-job-specification-template"
 description: |-
   The "template" block instantiates an instance of a template renderer.
 This